evolvedbinary/prosemirror-lwdita/packages/prosemirror-lwdita-backend/README.md

 ```

 ### 2. Deploy the Backend distribution files to the Server
-Copy the all of the files from the `dist` folder of the Petal Backend to the folder on your server where you will run the API applucation from.
+Copy all of the files from the `dist` folder of the Petal Backend to the folder on your server where you will run the API applucation from.
 We are using `/opt/petal-backend`.
 You will need to make sure that folder exists on the server before running this command.

 ```shell
 $ scp dist/* ubuntu@petal.evolvedbinary.com:/opt/petal-backend/
 ```

-### 3. Configure systemd to manage the Backend as a service
+### 3. Configure SystemD to manage the Backend as a service
-We use Systemd to start and stop the backend application when the server itself starts and stops.
+We use SystemD to start and stop the backend application when the server itself starts and stops.

 We will the Petal Backend under a dedicated service account named `petal-backend`.
 To create this run:
 ```